Posted by S.

-By gathering this set together for the first time on the Web, it is my hope researchers will be encouraged to submit their own Freedom of Information Act requests on obscure projects and programs mentioned throughout the reports in an attempt to “detoxify the sources of our scholarship.” **
+By gathering this set together for the first time,* it is my hope researchers will be encouraged to submit their own Freedom of Information Act requests on obscure projects and programs mentioned throughout the reports in an attempt to “detoxify the sources of our scholarship.” **

 Of note: 462 acres of land SW acquired by the city of Denver for Stapleton Airport (p.45); field and logistical exercises (p.
-91+); Tripartite conferees (107); incapacitating agent Serynl turned over to the Corps by Parke, Davis and Company (p.113); anticrop research (p.121).
+91+); Tripartite conferees (p.107); incapacitating agent Sernyl turned over to the Corps by Parke, Davis and Company (p.113); anticrop research (p.121).

 Summary of Major Events and Problems (Fiscal Year 1957)